 Bowmandale Primary School is a community school and we determine our admission arrangements in agreement with the local authority.
 The admissions authority for our school is therefore North Lincolnshire Council.

-For information about enrolling your child at Bowmandale please see the North Lincolnshire Council School Admissions 2017-2018 web page or download thier policy document Determined Admission Arrangements for Community & Voluntary Controlled Schools within North Lincolnshire 2017-2018
+For information about enrolling your child at Bowmandale please see the North Lincolnshire Council School Admissions 2017-2018 web page or download their policy document Determined Admission Arrangements for Community & Voluntary Controlled Schools within North Lincolnshire 2017-2018

 Contact details for the North Lincolnshire Council School Admissions Team can be found below.